Sergiu Radu: Național București and Le Mans

 In the middle of the 2000–01 season, Radu joined Național București.
 There, under coach Cosmin Olăroiu, he helped them achieve a runner-up position in the 2001–02 season.
 In the following season the team was coached by Walter Zenga and he scored 12 goals in the league.
 He was also sent at halftime to replace Stelian Carabaș in the 1–0 loss to Dinamo in the Cupa României final.
 Radu appeared in all six matches in the 2002–03 UEFA Cup campaign as they eliminated Tirana against whom he scored two goals, and Heerenveen, being defeated with 3–0 on aggregate by Ronaldinho's Paris Saint-Germain.

 In 2003 Radu made his first move to a foreign club, Le Mans in France.
 He made his Ligue 1 debut on 2 August, when coach Thierry Goudet sent him in the 77th minute to replace James Fanchone in a 0–0 away draw against Lens.
 However, his French spell was unsuccessful, as he was unable to score in 13 league matches and the club was relegated at the end of the season.

 Subsequently, Radu returned to Național.
-There, he made his last Divizia A appearance on 11 June 2005 in a 2–1 victory against FCM Bacău in which he scored a goal, having a total of 151 matches with 45 goals in the competition, also totaling 14 games with two goals in European competitions.
+There, he made his last Divizia A appearance on 11 June 2005 in a 2–1 victory against FCM Bacău in which he scored a goal, totaling 151 matches with 45 goals in the competition and 14 games with two goals in European competitions.